 The Rwanda Internet Exchange Point (RINEX), launched at Telecom House in Kigali, yesterday, was financed by the African Union Commission, through its flagship project, the African Internet Exchange System (AXIS).
 The Minister for Youth and ICT, Jean-Philbert Nsengimana, said the plan is to continue expanding its operational capabilities and it will soon grow into a regional internet exchange point for Eastern Africa.
 Rwanda Turns To Online Processing Of Land Titles.

 The country is making it possible for every land transaction to be conducted online as a way of wiping out queues at administrative offices and banks and also saving time.
 “For a maximum of five working days, a buyer who fulfills required information gets the title lease,” says Odette Mpungirehe, Communication officer at Rwanda Natural Resources Authority/ Land and Mapping Unit.
 Government affirms operation of fingerprint scanning devices – Tanzania – The Exchange.
 6 Shares Share Tweet Email The government has confirmed that it will put into operation the fingerprint scanning devices at police stations countrywide within the three-month ultimatum given by the National Assembly.

 Rwanda, l’administration s'informatise - Pouvoirs d'Afrique.
 Rwanda enters into partnership with Ericsson to develop mobile finance and m-commerce - Ecofin Agency.
 (Ecofin Agency) - On the sidelines of the World Economy Forum on Africa held in Kigali, Rwanda, from May 11 to May 13, Rwanda has signed with Ericsson an agreement to boost m-commerce and expand Mobile Money service.

+Government services in Rwanda to go digital.
 New portal to ease access to information on land.
 NEWTIMES.CO.RW: The public will no longer have to dig into documents and move from one place to another for information about land use, following the launch of the National Land Use Portal.

 New Mobile App Cuts Money Transfer Rates For Rwandan Diaspora.
 For years, Gloria Muteteri, a Rwandan college student, endured long queues at the Western Money agent, to receive her tuition fees from a relative living in canada.
 She lined up again and again.
 And after going through the agonizing wait, she had to deposit the fees on the college’s account number in a bank.
 “That often means I have to line up again and again…it’s more like double work,” explains Muteteri.
 Apart from the usual long queues, Western Union, MoneyGram and other money transfer agencies have made quite a fortune, worth of service fee from their respective clients.
 Mixed reactions as cashless bus fare payment is rolled out in Kigali.
 Last week, the City of Kigali rolled out an e-fare payment system for public transport users on selected city routes, like the Kanombe-Kigali route.
 The move is part of its Smart Kigali initiative and efforts geared at green development by cutting down on paper production which hurts the environment.